-Our new, fifth RHS Garden in Salford, Greater Manchester has been granted full planning permission allowing work on the £30 million project to begin.
+Our new, fifth RHS Garden in Salford, Greater Manchester was granted full planning permission in summer 2017, allowing work on the £30 million project to begin.

 Permission was agreed in principle by Salford City Council in April but plans had to go before the Secretary of State for Communities and Local Government due to the Green Belt status of the site.
 However, the Government decided not to 'call in' the plans.

 RHS Director General Sue Biggs said: 'We are delighted with this hugely positive news, which will allow us to progress plans for the biggest gardening project in Europe and create our first new garden in 17 years.
 It will be truly unique, unlike any of the other gardens in our portfolio, as it boasts a range of habitats from woods and lakes to streams and meadows.

 ‘This news means we can fully embrace our ambition to create one of the most beautiful and inspiring gardens in Britain.’

 A team of RHS staff has now moved into an office on site and has started to get the know the garden thoroughly.
 Key activities include cataloguing the condition and significance of the existing individual trees and plants, identifying invasive weeds and understanding the ecology of the site.